edvardsanta/TalentLens/README.md

 - Go to the application and register a user.
 - Do login

-### Step 5: Use the Application
+Step 5: Use the Application
-- Use the application as you would normally try with multiples resume and see if it is soft or hard skills.
+- Use the application to upload multiple resumes and see whether the skills identified in the resumes are categorized as soft skills or hard skills.

 ## Tech Stack